 Work of the Department of Chemistry during the years from 1961 until the beginning of the 1990s was characterised by the appointment of very few professors (there were never more than six tenured professors during the entire period).
 As a result, the department's general academic structure became an extension of the one that had been cemented in the early 1960s.
 However, a strong growth layer was established for the next generation of chemists, as reflected by the number of strong research centres established in recent years.

-During the period 2005–2008, the NordForsk advisory body on Nordic research policy carried out a bibliometric survey of publication citation rates within a number of comparable subject areas, including agricultural research, biology, biomedicine, chemistry, material science, geoscience, physics and mathematics for all Nordic universities and university hospitals.
-The survey rates the Department of Chemistry at Aarhus University as the strongest chemistry institution in the Nordic countries with a citation rate that is 50% above the Danish average and 80% above the Nordic average.
-That's a success story that attracts attention around the world.
+For the period 1999-2014, NordForsk conducted a bibliometric study of citation rates for publications in a number of comparable subject areas, including agricultural research, biology, biomedicine, chemistry, materials science, geoscience, physics and mathematics for all Nordic universities and university hospitals.
+The report, which was published in 2017, places the Department of Chemistry at Aarhus University for several periods as the strongest chemistry institution in the Nordic region and shows that the department has a very high citation rate (on average twice higher than the average for publications in the field), as well as a large proportion of the most cited publications (> 20% of the articles are among the 10% most cited).